What is an FSJ or a BFD

 • G

-The German Red Cross (DRK) is a leading organization in the field of social welfare.
-The Red Cross and Red Crescent Movement consist of 192 national societies (as of 2020).
-Our principles are: Humanity, Impartiality, Neutrality, Independence, Voluntary Service, Unity, and Universality.
-More about the German Red Cross can be found here.
+The German Red Cross (DRK) is a leading provider in the field of independent welfare services.
+The Red Cross and Red Crescent Movement comprises 192 national societies (as of 2020).
+Our guiding principles are: Humanity, Impartiality, Neutrality, Independence, Voluntary Service, Unity, and Universality.
+More information about the DRK is available here.

 • H